gebes/WritingBot/README.md

 ## What did I learn?
 * How to use the Java Robot class
 * How to write Special Chars which aren't even defined in the Java KeyEvent class
-* How I can skip those long and boring TypeWriter examples c: